NATIONAL DAY NURSERIES ASSOCIATION PRIVACY NOTICE

 We retain your information for as long as required either by UK or EU law and/or as long as we need it to fulfil the terms of your membership and/or to provide you with services or information you have requested or signed up to and for the legitimate running of NDNA.

 Data relating to safeguarding concerns reported to NDNA are held for up to 25 years.

 We make every effort to ensure that viruses, malware and other malicious software is excluded from our website, however, we advise that you take appropriate precautions to protect your device.
 NDNA cannot be held responsible for any consequential damage from malicious software or any other use of our website, products or services.

 While undertaking transactions through the NDNA shop your personal financial data is protected by Secure Sockets Layer (SSL) to ensure secure transmission of the information.
 Please check that your browser shows the padlock symbol and that it is connected to our approved website www.ndna.org.uk.
 We use Sage Pay to collect/process transaction information.
 Please read Sage Pay’s security policy here.

 Your information and rights

 You have the right to access any information we hold relating to you.
 You can request access to personal information or details of any transfers to third parties by emailing our Data Protection Officer at email@example.com.
 You also have the right to ask us not to process your personal data for direct marketing purposes and that we delete personal information that we hold about you.

-We reserve the right to change or update this Privacy Statement at any time.
+We reserve the right to change or update this Privacy Notice at any time.